 Kermi x-well ventilation devices will ensure a better living climate by reliably transporting away used air.
 That is not just a plus for quality of life, but actively reduces the risk of a mould infestation.
 As your property is less susceptible to mould thanks to controlled ventilation, Kermi x-well also contributes towards maintaining the value of your property and avoids unnecessary structural damage.

 A ventilation system is considerably more efficient than windows left open in an uncontrolled manner, as an intelligent or controlled air and heat exchange takes place.
-In comparison to old-fashioned window airing, controlled residental ventilation reduces heat losses and also reduces your heating bill.
+In comparison to old-fashioned window airing, controlled residential ventilation reduces heat losses.
 Your thermal comfort remains consistently pleasant.
 That is not only good for your health and for the environment, it is also good for your wallet.

-Kermi x-well air filters or pollen filters ensure that the air is clean, reliably filtering out waste gases or fine dust (particularly in city residences and along main roads) and pollen.
+Kermi x-well air filters or pollen filters ensure that the air is clean, reliably filtering particles out of the air (particularly in city apartments and along main roads) and pollen.
 This means a pleasant climate, particularly for people with allergies.